England: Coastal Exmoor – 4 nights

 In Lynmouth we have another alternative: upgrade to the welcoming and family-run Bath Hotel with its eclectic rooms, most with sea view.

-Total 4 nights in double/twin room, all breakfasts, 2 packed lunches, luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
+Total 4 nights in double/twin room, all breakfasts, 2 packed lunches, luggage transfers between all hotels on walking route, taxi at end from Dunster back to Taunton station; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.